noyeem99/privacy-preserving-deep-learning/README.md

-### 3. Differentially Private Text Classification
+**3. Differentially Private Text Classification**

-* *File Name:* dp-text-classification-opacus.ipynb
+File Name: dp-text-classification-opacus.ipynb

-* *Objective:* Develop a privacy-preserving text classifier utilizing NLP (Text Embedding) and Opacus to safeguard sensitive user emails and textual data.
+Objective: Make a privacy-preserving text classifier using NLP and Opacus to protect user emails and data.

-* *Results & Achievements:* Successfully enforced a robust differential privacy guarantee with a strict upper bound of Epsilon = 1.99.
+Results & Achievements: Get a privacy guarantee with a strong upper bound of Epsilon = 1.99.

-* *Note:*
-Epsilon growth tracking charts and accuracy metrics are included inside this notebook.
+Note:  Epsilon growth  charts and accuracy plots are inside this notebook.

 ### 4. Membership Inference Attack (MIA) Defense
 * *File Name:* mia-defense-analysis-opacus.ipynb